 REAPER allows you to apply automatic crossfades and fades in and out of your recorded items.
-This feature can be turned on and off or customized thru the Options, Preferences, Project, Media Item Defaults.
-You can select a preferred shape and duration (length) for your fade curves.
+This feature can be turned on and off or customized thru the Options, Preferences, Project, preferred shape and duration (length) for your fade curves.
 Clicking on the image of the curve (shown above) causes you to be offered a number of choices (see right).
 As you will see in Chapter 7, you can easily change the default fade type and/or length for individual media items.
-If you prefer not to use automatic fades, just disable that option.
+There is also an option for overlapping recorded media items whether to apply crossfades.